jbush001/NyuziProcessor/README.md

 The build system is command line based and does not use the Quartus GUI.

+1. Make sure you've compiled the bootrom , either by typing make at the top level, or in the software/bootrom directory.

-1. Synthesize the design (ensure quartus binary directory is in your PATH, by default installed in ~/altera/[version]/quartus/bin/)
+2. Synthesize the design (ensure quartus binary directory is in your PATH, by default installed in ~/altera/[version]/quartus/bin/)

         cd hardware/fpga/de2-115
         make

-2. Load the configuration bitstream onto the FPGA.
+3. Load the configuration bitstream onto the FPGA.

         make program

-3. Press key 0 on the lower right hand of the board to reset the processor
+4. Press key 0 on the lower right hand of the board to reset the processor
-4. Load program into memory and execute it using the runit script as below.
+5. Load program into memory and execute it using the runit script as below.

         cd ../../../tests/fpga/blinky
         ./runit.sh